Random Toric Surfaces and a Threshold for Smoothness: Thresholds

 Let $\rho\in S_{+}$ be the $k$-th ray in $S_+$.
 Define $F_{\rho}$ to be the set of fans where $\rho$ is the first ray from $S_{+}$ and the cone containing $\rho$ as its rightmost ray is singular.
 Then since the first ray is unique, these are disjoint sets for distinct $\rho$.
 Thus we have

 Here the $q^{k-1}(1-q)$ gives the probability that $\rho$ is the first ray.
 The $q^{4}$ gives the probability that none of the rays with which it could make a smooth fan exists.
-Then $\left(1-q^{n-4}\right)$ gives the probability that at least one ray exists on the half plane after $\rho$ so that there is actually a cone to talk about.
+The $1-q^{n-4}$ gives the probability that at least one ray exists on the half plane after $\rho$ so that there is actually a cone that involves $\rho$.
 Now we sum each of these disjoint events.